Interfaces๐Ÿ”—

 name = InterfaceField(GraphQLNonNull(GraphQLString))

 Optionally, you can define arguments that the InterfaceField requires.
+If defined, these must also match the Model field of the implementing QueryType.

 from graphql import GraphQLArgument, GraphQLNonNull, GraphQLString